Below is a summary of OCR's complaint processing procedures. For additional information please see our Case Processing

 - Title II of the Americans with Disabilities Act of 1990, which prohibits discrimination on the basis of disability;

 - Boy Scouts of America Equal Access Act, which prohibits denial of access to or other discrimination against the Boy Scouts or other Title 36 U.S.C. youth groups in public elementary schools, public secondary schools, local education agencies, and state education agencies that have a designated open forum or limited public forum.

 - OCR does not have legal authority to investigate the complaint;

 - The complaint fails to state a violation of one of the laws OCR enforces;

 - The complaint was not filed timely (within 180 calendar days of the date of the alleged discrimination) and a waiver of the timeliness requirement was not granted;

 - The allegations raised by the complaint have been resolved and are therefore no longer appropriate for investigation;

 OPENING THE COMPLAINT FOR INVESTIGATION

 If OCR determines that it will investigate the complaint, it will issue letters of notification to the complainant and the recipient.
 Opening a complaint for investigation in no way implies that OCR has made a determination with regard to the merits of the complaint.
 During the investigation, OCR is a neutral fact-finder.
 OCR will collect and analyze relevant evidence from the complainant, the recipient, and other sources, as appropriate.
-OCR will ensure that the actions it takes in investigations are legally sufficient, supported by evidence, and dispositive of the allegations raised in the complaint.
+OCR will ensure that the actions it takes in investigations are legally sufficient, and that its determinations are support by the evidence.

 INVESTIGATION OF THE COMPLAINT

 OCR may use a variety of fact-finding techniques in its investigation of a complaint.
-These techniques may include reviewing documentary evidence submitted by both parties, conducting interviews with the complainant, recipient’s personnel, and other witnesses, and/or site visits.
+These techniques may include reviewing documentary evidence submitted by both parties, conducting interviews of the complainant, recipient’s personnel, and other witnesses, and/or site visits.
 At the conclusion of its investigation, OCR will determine, with regard to each allegation, whether:

 - There is insufficient evidence to support a conclusion that the recipient failed to comply with the law, or